Energy Science

 Subjects taught

-The course will be delivered through 6 taught modules (each worth 10 ECTS) and followed by a research project (worth 30 ECTS).
-The research project is either completed under the supervision of one of our academic research staff or as a relevant industry-based project.
+Students will also complete a research project under the supervision of one of our academic research staff or as a relevant industry-based project.

 Entry requirements

-The MSc is suitable for graduates who have achieved an upper second class honours degree or the international equivalent in either Chemistry, Physics or Engineering.
-However, applications from similarly qualified candidates from other disciplines are welcome if they can demonstrate a sufficient level of knowledge and interest in Energy Science.
+This M.Sc. programme is suitable for graduates who have achieved an upper second-class (2.1) Honours degree or the international equivalent in either Physical Sciences or Engineering.
+However, applications from similarly qualified candidates from other disciplines are welcome if they can demonstrate a sufficient level of knowledge or interest in Energy Science.

 Duration